GrantS2S/website/content/integrations/sage-50cloud-pastel-xpress/_order.md

 ---
-title: "Raise orders"
+title: "Raise Orders"
-subtitle: "Sync orders from your ecommerce sales channel(s) to Sage 50cloud Pastel Xpress"
+subtitle: "Automatically raise online orders into Sage 50cloud Pastel Xpress as an invoice or sales order."
 imageDestop: "/images/a03.png"
 imageDestopWidth: "1007"
 imageMobile: "/images/a003.png"